Art and Technology Studies

 Complex technological systems comprise much of the support structure and communications environment we rely on in daily life.
 We artists are relentlessly appropriating, repurposing, and subverting these systems in order to critique their provenance, reveal their hidden potentials, unlock experiential possibilities, or suggest alternative social frameworks.
 Often the seeds of new creative behaviors are hidden within the very complexity and instability of modern technological systems, waiting to be released.
 While technology can be applied in traditional disciplines, in Art and Technology Studies our discipline is one of invention through the generation, hacking, and subversion of systems.

-The Art and Technology Studies curriculum is grouped within the following conceptual areas:
+The Art and Technology Studies graduate curriculum is grouped within the following conceptual areas:

 - Hybrid and Virtual Worlds: Experimental Visualization and Fabrication